google/badwolf/docs/bql.md

   };
 ```

-You should not assume that the insert operation will be atomic.
+You should not assume that the delete operation will be atomic.
 Most of the
 driver implementations may provide such property, but you will have to check
 with the driver implementation.